youurayy/hyperctl/readme.md

 - [Windows / Hyper-V](#windows--hyper-v)

 ## Supported scenarios
-- Actual, multi-node Kuberenetes on CentOS/Ubuntu in Hyper-V/Hyperkit
+- Actual, multi-node Kubernetes on CentOS/Ubuntu in Hyper-V/Hyperkit
 - Docker on Desktop without Docker for Desktop
 - Lightweight Kubernetes in Docker with Talos